ex-change/ex-change.github.io/README.md

 # Welcome to Pi Consensus Trading!
+## THIS IS NOT A SALE NOT A LISTING OF THE REAL PI.
+## THIS IS CONSENSUS TRADING USING TEST-PI AND TEST $ TO DERIVE A VALUE FOR PI AS POINT OF REFERENCE FOR GOODS AND SERVICES IN THE ECOSYSTEM DURING THE ENCLOSED NETWORK PERIOD.

 <br /><br />
 ## Copy this link **https://ex-change.github.io** and paste into Pi Browser.
 Going live on 15 Jan.
 For now you see this readme file.